cldeluna/creds_in_env/README.md

 # Managing Credentials and Keys More Securely in Python for Network Engineers

+Python provides more secure management of credentials and keys for network engineers

 For me, 2020 is going to be the year of taking my automation skills to the next level, and a Pandemic is not going to get in the way of that goal (much)!

 At the top of the list is handling credentials and API keys in a more secure fashion.
 When you are first learning, most of the examples you find (mine included) put passwords in clear text in files or have you input them interactively.